 About eight inches wide and ten feet long, they carried a message written in large black Japanese characters.
 Rather than throw them into the dumpster with the rest of the building rubble, he made some inquiries, and sent them to the Maple Ridge Museum in August, where they caused quite a stir.

-In a coincidence that beggars fiction, the next week Douglas Oike came to the museum inquiring about information pertaining to the large Japanese community that once thrived here, un preparation for a reunion in 1992.
+In a coincidence that beggars fiction, the next week Douglas Oike came to the museum inquiring about information pertaining to the large Japanese Canadian community that once thrived here, in preparation for a reunion in 1992.
 When he saw the boards, he was able to translate most of the Japanese characters, including his own father’s name.

 Board One gives the date of the temple’s completion, November 8th, and identifies master carpenters Koga Shiro, his assistants Ariza Enji and Takashima Testujiro; site supervisor Oike Kyusuke and congregation president Fujita Yanosuke and vice-president Ishikawa Jusuke.
 Following Japanese convention, their surnames are reported before their given names.